otse/miryks/README.md

 # Skyrim Engine

-A mod and renderer for skyrim, it uses the three.js scene graph and shaders.
+This is best described as a Skyrim renderer.
+It is based on the three.js scene graph and shaders.
+The main branch anniversary-edition is a bit of a misnomer as it is not a requirement of this "mod."

 It has an engine / app separation.
 Use the source freely in your endeavors.
 See the branches for legendary-edition.